-The American Optometric Association recommends a child’s first eye examinations at ages 6 months, 3 years, and the start of school.
+The AOA recommends a child’s first eye examinations at ages 6 months, 3 years, and the start of school.
 Scott Eye Care is well-equipped for pediatric eye examinations.

-Children may have disorders of vision (nearsightedness, farsightedness, astigmatism) and not know it.
-Since clear vision is important to the eye’s development, an eye exam is crucial to determine if your child may need correction.
+Children may have vision disorders (nearsightedness, farsightedness, astigmatism) and not know it.
+Since clear vision is important to the eye’s development, a pediatric eye exam is crucial to determine if your child may need correction.

 Dr. Cazares also checks for conditions that can commonly affect children, such as amblyopia (lazy eye), strabismus (eye turn), or myopia progression.

 Amblyopia (lazy eye) is a condition in which one or both eyes fail to achieve normal visual acuity (20/20) even with prescription glasses or contact lenses.
 Amblyopia begins in infancy and early childhood.
 It is important to catch amblyopia at an early age so as to avoid permanent reduced vision.
 If caught at an early enough age, amblyopia can be reduced, and vision may be improved.
 Read more about amblyopia here: All About Vision – Amblyopia